Mood Disorders?

 PTSD (formerly “shell shock”).
 A mental disorder characterized by symptoms such as re-living, reduced involvement with others, and manifestations of autonomic arousal such as hyper-alertness and exaggerated startle response that can develop after a person is exposed to a traumatic event, such as sexual assault, warfare, natural disasters, traffic collisions, surgery, or other threats on a person’s life.

 C-PTSD or Complex Post-Traumatic Stress Disorder.
-A proposed diagnostic term for a variant of post-traumatic stress disorder (PTSD) that results from repetitive, prolonged trauma involving harm or abuse, abandonment or neglect by a caregiver or other interpersonal relationship with an uneven power dynamic, such as intimate partner violence (IPV), hostages or prisoners of war, concentration camp survivors, and defectors of organizations considered “cults.”
+A proposed diagnostic term, not yet in the DSM, for a variant of post-traumatic stress disorder (PTSD) that results from repetitive, prolonged trauma involving harm or abuse, abandonment or neglect by a caregiver or other interpersonal relationship with an uneven power dynamic, such as intimate partner violence (IPV), hostages or prisoners of war, concentration camp survivors, and defectors of organizations considered “cults.”

 A condition in which the use of one or more psychoactive substances leads to a clinically significant impairment in functioning or distress.